Tim Higginbottom – your guide and coach for the weekend

 07:30: Rise and shine!
 Time to put what you've learned into practice, with a sunrise run to end the weekend.

-As for Day 2, you’ll be out for around 2 hours, with Tim Higginbottom as your guide to give you some last tips to take away from your days in the Welsh hills.
+As for Day 2, you’ll be out for around 2 hours, with your guide to give you some last tips to take away from your days in the Welsh hills.

 Take time to try out some new techniques – as with any change, it may feel unfamiliar at first, but stick with it and you may have discovered some hidden depths to your running ability!

-10:00: Return to camp for a hearty breakfast together before you pack and bid farewell to your new running friends and the beautiful landscapes of North Wales.
-Hopefully you'll be leaving inspired and energised for a summer of trail running adventures!
+10:00: Return to the accommocation for a hearty breakfast feast together before you pack and bid farewell to your new running friends and the beautiful landscapes of North Wales.
+Hopefully you'll be leaving inspired and energised for the coming season of trail running adventures!

 What's Included »